Fantom-foundation/Carmen/README.md

 The storage layer is abstracted, and the schemas can read and write information in memory, a key-value store (LevelDB, etc.), or a native file format.

-This project implements various schemas, including a Merkle-Patricia Tries (MPT) variation as an underlying data structure for storing state.
+This project implements various schemas, including a Merkle-Patricia Trie (MPT) variation as an underlying data structure for storing state.
 Some schemas are implemented in C++, all schemas are implemented in GO.